dtsn/jungleskipper/_members/barnabas-t-bullion.md

 ## References

-At the Magic Kingdom letters in the queue between Bullion and fellow S.E.A. member [Jason Chandler](/sea/members/jason-chandler) identify him as an additional member:
+In the Magic Kingdom's version of Big Thunder Mountain letters between Bullion and fellow S.E.A. member [Jason Chandler](/sea/members/jason-chandler) identify him as an additional member:

 > Dear Barney,
 >